Back to Learning Center

 • The effect of extramarital relationships in a divorce, such as property division

-By working with an experienced family law attorney, you can tailor your premarital agreement in Texas to fit you and your future spouse, ensuring that it contains everything you need as a couple.
+By working with an experienced family law attorney, you can tailor your premarital agreement in Texas to fit you and your future spouse, ensuring that it covers everything you need as a couple.
+An attorney can help you determine what to include in a prenup to protect both parties’ interests.

 Who Should Get a Prenuptial Agreement?

 Traditionally, a prenuptial agreement in Texas is thought of as being a tool for high-net-worth couples with a lot of assets.
-However, Texas prenuptial agreements have been modernized and are very important for almost anyone, especially for couples who have worked a long time to establish their own success before marriage.
-This can include couples with children from prior marriages or relationships, family businesses, or trusts that need to be understood and explained before entering into a marriage agreement.
+However, Texas prenuptial agreements have been modernized and can be beneficial for most people, especially couples who gained success through dedicated work and long hours before marriage.
+This can include people who have children from previous marriages or relationships, trusts, or family-owned businesses who need to establish a clear understanding prior to any marriage agreement.

 How Can I Ensure That My Prenuptial Agreement Is Enforceable in Texas?

-For a prenup in Texas to be enforceable, it must not include provisions that violate public policy or implicate criminal culpability.
-If the couple has or plans on having children, the prenuptial agreement also cannot interfere with a child’s right to receive the necessary support from a parent, so a term that functions to impact child support cannot be enforced.
+For a prenup in Texas to be considered enforceable, it cannot contain any provisions that implicate criminal culpability or violate public policy.
+If the couple has or plans on having children, the prenuptial agreement also cannot interfere with a child’s right to receive the necessary support from a parent, so a provision that functions to impact child support cannot be enforced.
 By consulting an attorney experienced in prenuptial agreements, you can get the specifics about what is needed to ensure that your agreement is enforceable in the state of Texas.

 Yes.
-A married couple can jointly amend or terminate an existing premarital agreement after marriage by entering into a subsequent postnuptial agreement, in writing, that disavows or alters the prenup.
-If you wish to enter into a new prenup after marriage in Texas, both parties have to agree, and the new agreement must be in writing.
+A married couple can jointly amend or terminate an existing premarital agreement after marriage by creating a written postnuptial agreement that alters or disavows the original prenup.
+If you wish to enter into a new prenup after marriage in Texas, each spouse must agree to the changes and record the new agreement in writing.

 Contact an Experienced Family Law Attorney for Help With Prenups in Texas

 At Goranson Bain Ausley, we work closely with couples to help them draft a premarital agreement that is customized for their unique needs.
-It is best to start thinking about this well before you say “I do” and contact an experienced Goranson Bain Ausley family law attorney to learn about your options for a prenup in Texas.
+It’s best to start thinking about what to put in a prenuptial agreement well before you say “I do” and then contact an experienced Goranson Bain Ausley family law attorney to learn about your options for a prenup in Texas.
 The more time that you and your future spouse have to talk about, envision, and create your future contract and relationship, the easier and more productive the process will be.

 To learn more about prenuptial agreements in Texas, contact Aimee Pingenot Key at 214-612-7303.